namanhd/discord-haskell-extensions/README.md

 cogs = [baseCog, moderationCog, gamesCog]
 ```

-## Planned features
+## Possible next steps

+- Support for optional (`Maybe`) and union (`Either`) argument types for command functions
+- Owner and role checks for commands
+- A way to expose help details of the command hierarchy to easily walk through and build a custom help command
 - Support for "menus" that listen to reaction "buttons" for user interactions
-- Owner and role checks for commands
-- A function to expose help details of the command hierarchy to easily walk through commands and build a custom help command
+- Helper module for persistent bot memory and data storage
 - Voice and music-botting support (this isn't in `discord-haskell` so I'll have to roll up my own implementation, which is potentially difficult)
+- Sharding?

 ## Inspiration

-Noglobot started and still is maintained as a `discord.py` bot.
-As a result, a lot of these features were inspired by functionality from `discord.py`, namely the use of converters and cogs.
+My original bot (Noglobot) started out as a toy `discord.py` bot.
+As a result, a lot of these features were inspired by functionality from `discord.py`, namely cogs, and automatic argument parsing based on function type signatures.